ablehunder/HSSESplash/README.md

 # ![l](res/HSSESplash.ico) HSSE Splash - Ergonomic / Office Exercise Splash Screen

-A simple *splash screen* application which showing content in specific duration and appear again in some interval
+A simple *splash screen* application which showing content in specific duration and appear again in some interval.

+## Download

+You may find and download binary files from [release page](https://github.com/ablehunder/HSSESplash/releases).

 ## Table of contents
 <!-- vscode-markdown-toc -->